tk-0602/University-Projects/README.md

 ## Potential Extensions:
 This work can be extended by:

-- Exploring alternative dark matter hpotheses using `camb`, such as Weakly Interacting Massive Particles (WIMPs) or Primordial Black Holes.
+- Exploring alternative dark matter hypotheses using `camb`, such as Weakly Interacting Massive Particles (WIMPs) or Primordial Black Holes.
 - Incorporating datasets from WMAP and upcoming Simons Observatory data, with a particular focus on connecting CMB observations to gravitational wave studies.
 - Refining the simulation process by applying machine learning techniques to extract features, detect anomalies, and improve parameter estimation.